mog1el/Downloads-cleaner/README.md

-# File  sorter designed for Windows
+# File  sorter

-## A fully functional file sorter written in Powershell and Python enabling user to automatically sort files created or added into your directory!
+## A fully functional file sorter written in Powershell/Bash and Python enabling user to automatically sort files created or added into your directory!

 This is a project that was built to learn automation using PowerShell, PowerShell execution from Python and making life easier.
 This simple code makes your newly created/moved files go into one of the three categories: